- Briefing Room

 Yes, with the exception of Interstate Maintenance (IM) funds, including Interstate Maintenance Discretionary (IMD) funds.
 Section 1216(b)(6) of TEA-21 prohibits the use of IM funds for facilities for which tolls are being collected under this program.

 Yes, if available.
 Section 1106 of MAP-21 requires each State to develop a risk-based asset management plan for the National Highway System (NHS) to improve or preserve the condition of the assets and the performance of the system.
 The minimum requirements for the development of an asset management plan are enumerated in 23 CFR 515.
 Several of the items included in such asset management plans could be used as supporting documentation for the ISRRPP candidate project application, such as:

 On October 2, 2018, the FHWA published the Solicitation for Candidate Projects in the Interstate System Reconstruction and Rehabilitation Pilot Program (ISRRPP).
 The FHWA invites State transportation departments to submit applications for candidate projects in the ISRRPP, authorized in the Transportation Equity Act for the 21st Century and amended by the Fixing America's Surface Transportation (FAST) Act.
-Under the ISRRPP, FHWA may permit up to three States to collect tolls on a facility on the Interstate System for the purpose of reconstructing or rehabilitating Interstate highway corridors that could not otherwise be adequately maintained or functionally improved without the collection of tolls.
+Under the ISRRPP, FHWA may permit three States to collect tolls on a facility on the Interstate System for the purpose of reconstructing or rehabilitating Interstate highway corridors that could not otherwise be adequately maintained or functionally improved without the collection of tolls.
 This notice describes general program provisions, eligibility and selection criteria, and the application submission and evaluation process.